 Sleeping with makeup on is the equivalent to inviting wrinkles, bacteria, and acne.
 Placing wet wipes next to the bed is going to be one of the best decisions of the year.
-Now, there are no excuses for sleeping with makeup on.
+Now, there are no excuses for sleeping with

 3. Coats and coats of sunblock

 This deserves a special mention.
 Why didn’t we listen to our mothers, and lather up on sunscreen through the years?
 One of the main reasons for visible aging signs is due to sun damage.